Laura (1944 film): Plot

-New York City Police Department Detective Mark McPherson is investigating the murder of a young, beautiful, highly successful advertising executive, Laura Hunt, killed by a shotgun blast to the face just inside the doorway of her apartment.
-He first interviews charismatic newspaper columnist Waldo Lydecker, an imperious, effete older man who relates how he met Laura and became her mentor.
-She had become his platonic friend and steady companion, and, wishing more, he used his considerable fame, influence, and connections to advance her career.
+New York City Police Department Detective Mark McPherson investigates the murder of successful advertising executive Laura Hunt, who was killed by a shotgun blast to the face just inside her apartment doorway.
+He first interviews worldly newspaper columnist Waldo Lydecker, an imperious, effete older man who explains how he met Laura and became her mentor.
+She had become his platonic friend and steady companion, and thanks to his fame, influence, and connections, Laura was able to promote her career as a rising/aspiring advertising company executive.

 Mark also questions Laura's parasitic playboy fiancé, Shelby Carpenter, a "kept man" tethered to Laura's wealthy socialite aunt, Ann Treadwell.
 Ann is in love with Shelby, but tolerates his infatuation with Laura, apparently out of her practical acceptance of Shelby's need for the affection of a woman closer to his age.
 Bessie Clary, Laura's loyal and highly distraught housekeeper, is also questioned by Mark.
-Through the testimony of Laura's friends and reading her letters and diary, Mark becomes obsessed with her − so much so that Waldo finally accuses him of falling in love with the dead woman.
-He also learns that Waldo was jealous of Laura's suitors, using his newspaper column and influence to keep them at bay.
+Through the testimony of Laura's friends and reading her letters and diary, Mark becomes obsessed with her, so much so that Waldo finally accuses him of falling in love with the dead woman.
+He also learns that Waldo was jealous of Laura's suitors and used his newspaper column and influence to keep them at bay.